Psychology (PSYU)

 Prerequisite: PSYU 512.

-This course provides a foundational and practical introduction to the study of family systems theories.
+This course provides an advanced exploration of family systems theories.
 Students will explore theories and techniques of family therapy from a postmodern perspective.
 Topics include in-depth study of major postmodern models such as Collaborative Language System, Narrative Therapy, and Solution-Focused Therapy, as well as the contemporary model Emotionally Focused Family Therapy.
 Additionally, students will demonstrate understanding by applying the concepts to clinical vignettes and treatment plans.
 3 credits.

 PSYU 528 Research and Bibliographic Methods